You have been in a health kick lately. And you know what sounds good?

 Do you know what is one of the best social proof examples out there?
 It's displaying customer testimonials...

 16. Include Social Proof In Your Ad Copy

-For instance, you can include an expert recommendation or a celebrity endorsement in your ad to show your visitors that your brand is liked and acknowledged by known people.
+For instance, you can include an expert recommendation or a celebrity endorsement in your ad.
+It shows your visitors that your brand is liked and acknowledged by known people.

 17. Ask For Referrals

-Let's admit it, we all trust recommendations from colleagues, friends, and relatives.
+Let's admit it.
+We all trust recommendations from colleagues, friends, and relatives.